Shrijeeth/ResumeMindAI-Cli/README.md

 This will show you:

-1. Available provider types (GPT, Gemini, Claude, Ollama, Custom)
+1. Available provider types (GPT, Gemini, Claude, Custom)
 2. Available models for each provider
 3. Configuration validation
 4. Selected configuration summary